Last update: 4 months ago

 How to descale an iron with white vinegar

 Dirt and scorch marks are not the only things which can affect the performance of your iron.
-Limescale can cause poor performance as it builds up around the steam vents and can eventually block them.
+Limescale can cause poor performance as it builds up around steam vents and can eventually block them.
 Follow these steps to descale your iron:

 - Make sure that your iron is unplugged, the water tank is empty, and that the metal plate is cold.